Stony Brook University: Notable research and discoveries

-The average SAT score of 2018 freshmen is 1323 out of 1600.

 Student life

 Stony Brook has a wide variety of student-run organizations on campus, which include sororities and fraternities, and a count of almost 300 recognized student clubs and organizations.
 The Undergraduate Student Government at Stony Brook University is trusted with the responsibility of budgeting the undergraduate student activity fee which funds most student run organizations on campus.
 The Graduate Student Organization is responsible for budgeting the graduate student activity fee, and supplies a variety of funding opportunities, programming, student services, and funding for departmental and student organizations.

 The oldest campus newspaper is The Statesman, which was founded in 1957 when the university was in Oyster Bay.
 Other publications include the Stony Brook Press, Stony Brook Independent, Blackworld, and the Asian American E-Zine.
 Stony Brook also has a campus-wide public radio station, WUSB, which serves most of Long Island and dedicates programming to Stony Brook athletics and other events on campus.

-Once seen as a "suitcase school" of commuters, Stony Brook sought to increase the number of students living on campus, and now has the greatest number of all public schools in New York.
+Stony Brook once had a reputation as a commuter school, though in 2024, more than half of its undergraduates live on campus, as do a quarter of its graduate students.
 Around 83% of freshmen students are on-campus residents.
 Other schools have since adopted similar practices to increase residential numbers.

+Student body

+In fall 2021, the university had an enrollment of 26,782 students: 18,010 undergraduate students and 8,772 graduate students.

+Of all students, 23,072 (86 percent) are U.S. citizens or permanent residents representing all states of the United States and 3,536 (13 percent) are international students representing over a hundred countries around the world.

+21,103 students hail from New York state, accounting for 79 percent of the student body.
+12,061 students (45 percent) of the student body reside in Nassau or Suffolk County on Long Island, while 6,766 students (25 percent) reside in New York City.

+2,276 students (8.5 percent) reside north of New York City, with Westchester County, Rockland County and Orange County as the three most common.
+7.3 percent of students live out of state, most represented by New Jersey, California and Connecticut.

+Half of Stony Brook's international students hail from China.
+An additional 18% come from India and 10% from South Korea.
+In 2021, there were more Asian American undergraduate students than White American students attending Stony Brook for the first time in the university's history.